 Although they do provide great inspiration, and it’s great to admire what they’ve done, but they’re totally unique.
 You or anyone else will never have the same experiences.

 You won’t get the same breaks, you won’t be in the right place at the right time like they were.
-You don’t have the same talent, circumstances, or the connections.
+What you don’t have is the same mindset, circumstances, or the connections.

 The odds of what happened to them happening to you are microscopically small, almost impossible.
 Very few will have the same resources, timing, drive, or personality.